AdnanMuzavor/MCN-Practical_Programs/README.md

 - Receiver on receiving the data [ which has ***checksum*** ] validates it.
 - It adds up all the blocks and complements the sum
 - If result of complemented sum is 0 then **No Error** Otherwise **Error**.

+## Exp 5: Socket Programming
+- To create a SOCKET for two way and one way communication between **server and client**.